broxus/nekoton-python/docs/src/pages/guides/installation-and-quick-start.md

 ## Prerequisites

 - Python 3.9 or higher.
 You can check your Python version by running `python --version` in your terminal.
-- Pip, a package installer for Python.
-It comes pre-installed with Python.

 ## Installation